 Next, we cut 1X6 treated lumber to the length we needed to wrap the brick columns.
 This will take a little finesse.
 We were fortunate that we only had to rip down a few boards to fit.

 I secured the treated lumber with galvanized decking screws since it will get exposure to the outdoor elements.
 This is important because rust happens, and you don’t want your beautiful wood-wrapped column to fall.

 Here you can see how beautiful this will be when it’s completed.
 What a huge difference this will make on the front porch!

-I did do some light sanding on the treated lumber to remove the stamped ink letters on the wood before finishing it out.
+I did some light sanding on the treated lumber to remove the stamped ink letters on the wood before finishing it out.

 And lastly, we added a trim board at the top and bottom of the wood-wrapped columns.
 I used a combination of stains to get the natural wood tones I wanted and sealed the wood with a waterproof coating of Gator Hide.
 It’s my FAVORITE top coat.

 I could love the results any more than I do.
-It is exactly what I wanted to transition and frame my front porch.
+It is exactly how I wanted to transition and frame my front porch.
 Wrapping the brick columns with wood gave it a homey, warm feeling.
 Just in time for the 4th of July!

 Like this idea?
 Don’t forget to share and pin it for later.
 And let me know what you think of this in the comment section.
 I always love to hear what you have to say.
-Or just say HI!
+Or just say Hi!

 Until the next project… xo, Do